 Ottawa Sands was the final link in what is now an unbroken corridor of parks and preserved natural areas totaling over 2,000 acres that together include six miles of scenic dunes and stretches of Lake Michigan shoreline.
 The property contains 219 acres of critical dune habitat and an 80-acre lake, providing much-needed habitat for migratory birds and monarch butterflies, nesting bald eagles and the rare Pitcher’s thistle plant.

-In 2018, the Land Conservancy raised nearly $400,000 to cover holding and acquisition costs and to provide community funds that could match state funds, as requested by the Trust Fund.
+In 2018, Land Conservancy donors raised nearly $400,000 for the project.
 In December 2018, the Michigan Natural Resources Trust Fund approved a second grant to Ottawa County and in July 2019, Ottawa County Parks completed its acquisition of the property.

 This project would not be possible without the quick action and financial support from The Conservation Fund, a national organization that specializes in conservation loans.